Frenkie de Jong: 2016–2019: Development and first-team regular

 In the 2018–19 season, he primarily played in the middle of a three-man midfield.
 De Jong was the Eredivisie player of the month in December (2018) and February (2019)—in which he completed 354 of 390 passes and made 53 ball recoveries.
-Later that month he received praise from Rafael Van Der Vaart, who said De Jong was among the best players in Europe with the ball at his feet.
-It is unclear whether during or prior to the beginning of the campaign he rejected an offer from Tottenham Hotspur, saying the "moment wasn't right," and wanted to play a full season in his preferred position at Ajax.
+Later that month, he received praise from Rafael Van Der Vaart, who said De Jong was among the best players in Europe with the ball at his feet.
+It is unclear whether during or prior to the beginning of the campaign he rejected an offer from Tottenham Hotspur, saying the "moment wasn't right", and wanted to play a full season in his preferred position at Ajax.

 De Jong achieved success, and widespread recognition, during the 2018–19 season and led Ajax to their first domestic double (league and cup) since the 2001–02 season.
 Ajax wrestled with PSV Eindhoven all season for the league, and finished the last five weeks at the top of the table.
-He made 51 total appearances and starred in Ajax's first leg (0–1) win over Tottenham Hotspur in the 2018–19 UEFA Champions League semi-final at Tottenham Hotspur Stadium—in which De Jong had the most touches by any player on the pitch (87) and an 86.2 percent pass completion rate.
-It was the first time Ajax made the tournament semi-final since 1997.
-The team eliminated Juventus (3–2 on agg.) in the quarterfinals and Real Madrid (5–3 on agg.)
+He made 51 total appearances and starred in Ajax's first leg (0–1) win over Tottenham Hotspur in the 2018–19 UEFA Champions League semi-final at the Tottenham Hotspur Stadium—in which De Jong had the most touches by any player on the pitch (87) and an 86.2 percent pass completion rate.
+It was the first time Ajax had reached the tournament semi-final since 1997.
+The team eliminated Juventus (3–2 on agg.) in the quarter-finals and Real Madrid (5–3 on agg.)
 In the second leg of the semi-final, Ajax lost 2–3 at home and were knocked out on away goals to English club Tottenham Hotspur.
 De Jong was selected to the 2018–19 UEFA Champions League squad of the season and voted the tournament's midfielder of the season.